 A limitation of this study is the time difference between the two groups.
 Temporal trends, such as professional and societal attitudes towards VBAC and changes in clinical practice, may have influenced the VBAC rates demonstrated in these results.
-Collecting data for women who received MLAC and OLAC in the same year would have been optimal.
-However, allocating women to receive either midwife-led or obstetrician-led antenatal care in the same Trust at the same time was not possible because the Trust recommended midwife-led care for all eligible women following the implementation period; hence there were risks of selection bias and cross-contamination of the care women received.
-Likewise, collecting data from two different units, one providing midwife-led and the other obstetrician-led, would have increased the potential for bias through endemic differences in clinical practice, as demonstrated by variations in cesarean rates (1, 31, 32).
 Professional acceptance of VBAC may have increased during the study years, founded on national efforts to optimize opportunities for normal birth and reduce caesarean rates (48).
 However, the national and local clinical guidelines that steer clinical practice did not change between 2008 and 2011, with the exception of the implementation of MLAC in local guidance.
 Furthermore, the VBAC rate in England did not change significantly between 2008 (29%) and 2011 (30%) (49).
-Indeed, the overall caesarean rate at the Trust actually increased between 2008 (20.5%) and 2011 (23.0%).
-This evidence suggests that the higher VBAC rates seen in 2011 than in 2008 were influenced by the only significant change in practice: the implementation of midwife-led antenatal care.
+Indeed, the overall caesarean rate at the hospital actually increased between 2008 (20.5%) and 2011 (23.0%).
+This evidence suggests that the higher VBAC rates seen in 2011 than 2008 were influenced by the only significant change in practice: the implementation of midwife-led antenatal care.
+Collecting data for women who received MLAC and OLAC in the same year would have been optimal.
+However, allocating women to receive either midwife-led or obstetrician-led antenatal care in the same hospital at the same time was not possible because the hospital recommended midwife-led care for all eligible women following the implementation period; hence there were risks of selection bias and cross-contamination of the care women received.
+Likewise, collecting data from two different units, one providing midwife-led and the other obstetrician-led, would have increased the potential for bias through endemic differences in clinical practice, as demonstrated by variations in cesarean rates (1, 31, 32).

 This research has shown a significant increase in VBAC rates following implementation of midwife-led antenatal care.
 However, there is no certainty about which, if any, single component of midwife-led antenatal care may have influenced more women to choose VBAC than obstetrician-led antenatal care, or whether the implementation of a new model of care aimed at appropriately increasing VBAC rates is the explanatory factor.
 However, the literature strongly suggests that midwife-led models of care do elicit different outcomes to other models of care (24).
 Further research is indicated to identify whether these outcomes are replicable in other units, and to provide evidence about safety.
-Qualitative exploration of the views of women and healthcare professionals about their experiences of midwife-led antenatal care for women with a previous cesarean would provide further important information for clinicians and policy-makers.
-Finally, health economic outcomes research is indicated to determine whether midwife-led antenatal care is cost-effective and could optimize maternity care for all women by releasing obstetricians to focus their time and expertise on those with complex obstetric needs.
+Qualitative exploration of the views of women and health professionals about their experiences of midwife-led antenatal care for women with a previous cesarean would provide further important information for clinicians and policy-makers.
+Midwife-led models of care are considered to offer cost-savings in comparison to obstetrician-led care in the UK (24,25,50).
+Health economic outcomes research is indicated to determine whether midwife-led antenatal care for this group of women is also cost-effective and could optimize maternity care for all women by releasing obstetricians to focus their time and expertise on those with complex obstetric needs.

 Conclusion

 Implementation of midwife-led antenatal care has been shown to be associated with increased intended and actual VBAC rates, reduced unscheduled antenatal care via the delivery suite and inpatient admission, with similar safety outcomes.
 Midwife-led antenatal care may provide women with one previous cesarean and no other risk-factors with a safe and appropriate alternative to traditional obstetrician-led care.
-These findings indicate that further research is warranted to establish whether wider implementation could be beneficial for women and the maternity service.

 Figure 1: Routine antenatal care schedules: Traditional obstetrician-led antenatal care in 2008 and routine care in 2011 following implementation of midwife-led antenatal care